-Martin Krahn (pictured above) and Paul Zipfel both received Fulbright Scholarships and will be studying in Germany.
+Martin Krahn (above) and Paul Zipfel both received Fulbright Scholarships and will be studying in Germany.

 Bethany Somma is the recipient of a three year research fellowship from the Munich School of Ancient Philosophy.
 She will be doing her research at the Ludwig Maximilian University of Munich.

 Tristana Martin-Rubio received the 2015 DAAD intensive language grant and will be studying at the Goethe Institute in Berlin over the summer.

 Alessio Rotundo was awarded the Chateaubriand Spring Fellowship for Spring 2016.

 Matthew Lovett was awarded the 2014–15 Charles Dougherty Graduate Philosophy Teaching Award.